 Both types of mortgages have their pros and cons.

-At the same time, a fixed mortgage interest rate is typically higher than the variable alternative, at first.
+At the same time, a fixed mortgage interest rate is typically higher than the variable alternative.
+Not only does that mean a potentially higher overall cost, but it also makes it more difficult for some borrowers to qualify.
+Fixed-rate mortgages are less flexible than adjustable-rate mortgages, as the interest rate remains the same for the life of the loan.
+This means borrowers cannot take advantage of any potential decreases in interest rates without refinancing.
 Plus, should the borrower decide to end the mortgage prematurely, they will incur greater penalties than a variable rate.

 So, what about the advantages and disadvantages of variable mortgage rates?

 The interest rate on a variable-rate mortgage is typically lower than with a fixed rate.
 Should the prime rate move, so too will the mortgage interest rate.
-If the prime rate increases, a greater portion of the payment will be allocated to interest.
-If the rate falls, more will go toward principal, extending the amortization period.
+If the prime rate increases, more of the payment will be allocated to interest.
+If the rate falls, more will go toward the principal, extending the amortization period.
+Some variable-rate mortgages include caps or limits on how much the interest rate can increase, which can protect against significant interest rate increases.
+Those with a variable-rate mortgage concerned about an imminent interest rate hike can transition to a fixed-rate mortgage anytime.

 Meanwhile, there are variations of a fixed- and variable-rate mortgage: